koajs/koa/Readme.md

 ```

-Note: only code in `next().then`'s callback will run after downstream finished
+Note: only code in `next().then`'s callback will run after downstream middleware

 ### ___async___ functions (Babel required)